 1937 – 1938

 After experimenting with the grotesque, the logo’s authors decided to bring back the handwritten style.
-However, they changed the shape of the letters, leaving only the continuity of the inscription (coherence) from the previous version.
+However, they changed the letters’ shapes, leaving only the inscription’s continuity (coherence) with the previous version.

 1938

-The title of the magazine has become light and large.
+The magazine’s title has become light and large.
 The symbols were so tightly connected that they almost merged.
 On the left side, each consisted of a thin outline, and on the right, of wide shadows.
-They gave the letters volume and made the title of the magazine three-dimensional.
+They gave the letters volume and made the magazine’s title three-dimensional.

 1938 – 1939

 The designers regrouped the inscription, extending the signs and making them tall and narrow.
-The developers added one contour strip on the left side for more convexity.
+The developers added a contour strip on the left side to increase convexity.

 1939 – 1953